Blog

 In 2018, the United State Supreme Court overturned the decision in Quill.
 No longer was physical presence required before a jurisdiction could impose sales tax collection responsibilities on a business.
 If states have economic nexus doctrines that allow for it, the states can impose filing responsibilities on out-of-state businesses who have no physical connection to the state.
 The Wayfair decision is having an impact to this day; states are continuing to pass economic nexus laws that help them take advantage of this newfound freedom.

 A lot has changed since Congress enacted Public Law 86-272 in 1959, and in some cases, the tax laws are just now catching up.
-As tax laws change, your clients will need to adjust how they do business.
-Their business decisions could have an impact that is much further reaching than they realize.
+As tax laws change, you will need to adjust how you do business.
+These business decisions could have an impact that is much further reaching than many business owners realize.

-Tax planning professionals should take a close look at their client’s activity.
-If they are engaged in an online marketplace or travel to perform work functions, it might be wise to perform a nexus study.
-This service will look different for each client, but in essence, you would take a close look at your client’s activity and see where they have established nexus.
-This research could take time, but it could be well worth it to help your clients avoid penalties and interest for underreporting taxes or failing to file at all.
+If you are engaged in an online marketplace or travel to perform work functions, it might be wise to perform a nexus study.
+This service will take a close look at your business activity and see where they you established nexus.
+This research could take time, but it could be well worth it to help you avoid penalties and interest for underreporting taxes or failing to file at all.

-Once you know where your clients have nexus, see how their taxes will chan ge.
-This is where a good tax planning software will come in handy for a tax planning professional.
-With this knowledge, they can make the business decisions that are best for them and their company’s future.
+Once you know where you have nexus, see how your taxes will change.
+This is where a good tax planning software will come in handy.
+With this knowledge, you can make the business decisions that are best for yourself and your company’s future.

 Please fill out the form below.